ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

         ![Define the service](/learn/images/integration-tutorials/sending-a-message-to-a-service/define_a_service.gif)

-    - Define an HTTP resource that allows the `GET` operation on resource path `/doctors` and accepts the `category` (corresponding to the specialization) as a path parameter.
+    - Define an HTTP resource that allows the `GET` operation on resource path `/doctors` and accepts the `category` path parameter (corresponding to the specialization).

         ![Define the resource](/learn/images/integration-tutorials/sending-a-message-to-a-service/define_a_resource.gif)